 Music at Bateman Primary is about building a community of musicians and developing a positive, supportive mindset towards performance.
-We aim to provide opportunities for students, no matter their speciality or experience level.
+We aim to provide opportunities for all students, no matter their speciality or experience level.

 In the classroom, we use a wide variety of teaching and learning strategies, including the incorporation of ICT, tuned and untuned percussion instruments, and opportunities for composition, rehearsal and performance.

-Our Junior and Senior Choirs meet every Wednesday morning before school.
+Our Junior and Senior Choirs meet every Thursday morning before school.
 Students from Years 3-6 are given the opportunity to train and care for their voices, and prepare music for performance.